Variance-Reduced Gradient Estimator for Nonconvex Zeroth-Order Distributed Optimization: Introduction

 The aforementioned optimization algorithms rely on first-order information.
-However, in some scenarios, the gradient is unavailable or expensive to obtain, and agents can only access zeroth-order information of the objective functions.
-Such scenarios arise in optimization with black-box models \cite{li2021surrogate}, optimization with bandit feedback \cite{bubeck2012regret}, fine-tuning language models \cite{malladi2023fine}, etc. To address this issue, various gradient-free methods, particularly algorithms based on zeroth-order gradient estimators, have attracted considerable attention \cite{sahu2018communication}.
-The work \cite{nesterov2017random} investigated the 2-point zeroth-order gradient estimator, which produces a biased stochastic gradient by using the function values of two randomly sampled points.
-In \cite{kiefer1952stochastic}, the $2d$-point gradient estimator was proposed, where $d$ is the dimension of the state variable for each agent. \cite{9199106} combined the 2-point gradient estimator with DGD and the $2d$-point gradient estimator with GT for nonconvex multi-agent optimization, which lead to convergence rates that are comparable with their first-order counterparts.
-However, \cite{9199106} also argued that there appears to be a trade-off between the \emph{convergence rate} and the \emph{sampling cost per zeroth-order gradient estimation} when combining zeroth-order gradient estimation techniques with distributed optimization frameworks.
-This trade-off arises from the high sampling burden of the $2d$-point estimator and the inherent variance of the 2-point estimator in distributed settings.
+However, in some scenarios, the gradient is unavailable or is costly to obtain, and only zeroth-order information is accessible, such as in optimization with black-box models \cite{li2021surrogate}, optimization with bandit feedback \cite{bubeck2012regret}, fine-tuning language models \cite{malladi2023fine}, etc. To address this issue, various gradient-free optimization methods have been proposed.
+Particularly, algorithms based on zeroth-order gradient estimators have attracted considerable attention recently due to their flexibility and scalability.
+For centralized gradient-free optimization, \cite{zhang2024boosting} proposed a one-point estimator with residual feedback for centralized online optimization.
+The paper~\cite{chen2025regression} introduced a regression-based single-point gradient estimator for centralized zeroth-order optimization.
+The works \cite{nesterov2017random,duchi2015optimal} investigated the 2-point zeroth-order gradient estimator for centralized problems, which produces a biased stochastic gradient by using the function values of two randomly sampled points.
+In terms of distributed zeroth-order optimization, \cite{mhanna2024zero} investigated one-point gradient estimators for distributed stochastic optimization under the convex setting.
+For strongly convex problems, \cite{sahu2018communication} employed a 2-point zeroth-order gradient estimator for stochastic decentralized gradient descent algorithm and achieves sublinear convergence.
+In \cite{hajinezhad2019zone}, a 2-point stochastic zeroth-order oracle was integrated with the method of multipliers for distributed zeroth-order optimization under various network topologies.
+The paper~\cite{yi2022zeroth} combined 2-point gradient estimator with the primal-dual method, achieving linear speedup under the gradient dominance assumption on non-smooth objective functions.
+The works~\cite{lin2024decentralized,sahinoglu2024online} proposed gradient-free methods for decentralized non-smooth non-convex optimization using 2-point gradient estimator.
+In~\cite{kiefer1952stochastic}, the $2d$-point gradient estimator was proposed, where $d$ is the dimension of the state variable for each agent.
+The $2d$-point estimator provides more precise gradient estimates than the 2-point estimator, at the expense of higher computational complexity per construction.
+The work~\cite{9199106} combined the 2-point gradient estimator with DGD and the $2d$-point gradient estimator with GT for nonconvex multi-agent optimization, which lead to convergence rates that are comparable with their first-order counterparts.
+However, \cite{9199106} also argued that there seems to be a trade-off between the \emph{convergence rate} and the \emph{sampling cost per zeroth-order gradient estimation}, when one attempts to combine zeroth-order gradient estimation techniques with different distributed optimization frameworks.
+This trade-off arises from the inherent variance of the 2-point estimator in distributed settings and the high sampling burden of the $2d$-point estimator.